LeeMorinUCF/repograde/README.md

 Tools for Grading Programs in GitHub Repositories

-This is a set of shell scripts to automate tasks for making changes to a large set of repositories.
+This is a set of shell scripts to automate tasks for evaluating and making changes to a large set of repositories.
 The cast includes: